-Projects must be submitted in teams between one or more Luxembourg and non-Luxembourg* organisations, with a main project leader and one or more partners.
-A project can thus have several partners from the above-mentioned sectors, as long as the form of collaboration remains consistent and the partners are clearly identified at the time of submitting the application.
+Projects must be submitted in teams between at least two organisations from the sectors listed above, with a main project leader and one or more partners.
+A project can thus have two or more partners.
+The form of collaboration must remain consistent and the partners must be are clearly identified at the time of submitting the application.

 The selection will be made according to various criteria such as the relevance and originality of the project, suitability with the targeted theme or the technical and financial feasibility of the project.

 The projects must be innovative and bring a new dynamic to strengthen social cohesion within Luxembourg’s multicultural society.
 By “innovative”, Fondation Sommer refers in particular to the creation of innovative partnerships between initiatives that share the same desire to build an open society through culture, and that collaborate on an equal footing.
 This is not only a matter of cooperation between these distinct partners, but also of ensuring that their respective competences are effective as part of alliances and that the cooperation has a lasting effect.

 Projects with a high potential for long-term impact will be given priority.

 The amount of aid is determined according to the requirements and scope of the project and the estimated budget.
 It may not exceed EUR 10,000 per project.